TsingZ0/PFLlib/README.md

 ***We expose this user-friendly platform for biginners who intend to start federated learning (FL) study.***

+***Now there are 22 FL (or pFL) methods, three scenarios, and 14 datasets in this platform.***

-The origin of the **statistical heterogeneity** phenomenon is the personalization of users, who generate the non-IID (not Independent and Identically Distributed) or unbalanced data.
-With statistical heterogeneity existing in the FL setting, a myriad of approaches have been proposed to crack this hard nut.
+The origin of the **statistical heterogeneity** phenomenon is the personalization of users, who generate the non-IID (not Independent and Identically Distributed) and unbalanced data.
+With statistical heterogeneity existing in the FL scenario, a myriad of approaches have been proposed to crack this hard nut.
 In contrast, the personalized FL (pFL) may take the advantage of the statistically heterogeneious data to learn the personalized model for each user.

 Thanks to [@Stonesjtu](https://github.com/Stonesjtu/pytorch_memlab/blob/d590c489236ee25d157ff60ecd18433e8f9acbe3/pytorch_memlab/mem_reporter.py#L185), this platform can also record the **GPU memory usage** for the model.
 By using the package [opacus](https://opacus.ai/), I introduce **differential privacy** into this platform (please refer to `./system/flcore/clients/clientavg.py` for example).